egch/1Z0-829-preparation/docs/pitfall.md

 ## Lambda
 - `var x = ()->"hello"` does not compile! - you cannot assign a lambda to a var
 - check the right symbol! it's -> NOT =>
+- check lambda does not throw a Checked exception

 ## Various
 - check if a field is final in the code